-- 6) There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 7) It was noted that surreptitious smoking was taking place on the staircase and the first-floor deck area.
-This should cease immediately.
-(Email sent to housing).
+- 6) There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 7) It was noted that several flats had tumble dryers, either outside the front door or in the storeroom immediately outside the front door.
+These dryers should be relocated within each respective flat and the area maintained as sterile.
+This included flay 20, where the dryer had been located in a store cupboard outside the front door (Leaseholder).